Economizer: Two staged systems and boosters

-A system is said to be in a two staged set up if two separate gas compressors in serial display work together to produce the compression.
-A normal booster installation is a two staged system that receives fluid that cools down the discharge of the first compressor, before arriving to the second compressor's input.
-The fluid that arrives to the interstage of both compressors comes from the liquid line and is normally controlled by expansion, pressure and solenoid valves.
+A system is said to be a two staged set-up if two gas compressors work together in serial to produce the compression.
+A normal booster installation is a two staged system that receives fluid to cool down the discharge of the first compressor, before it is input to the second compressor.
+The fluid that arrives at the interstage of both compressors comes from the liquid line and is normally controlled by expansion, pressure and solenoid valves.